 Josefina believes that Greenfield “is on the right path,” and wants to develop more acitivites in her community.
 The Greenfield CAT is working collaboratively with community leaders and families toward the common goal – providing the best early childhood development services for young children and their families.

-The Greenfield Union School District will host a resource fair on Wednesday, October 12th.
-This event will focus specifically on the services and opportunities provided by the district.
-Every district department, from afterschool activities to music programs, will be on hand to showcase their benefits for the community’s youth.
-Josefina is excited to attend “this opportunity for parents and caregivers to learn what is available for their students.”
-Contact Tony Amezcua for more information about this event.
+The Greenfield Union School District hosted a resource fair on Wednesday, October 12th.
+This event focused specifically on the services and opportunities provided by the district.
+Every district department, from afterschool activities to music programs, was on hand to showcase their benefits for the community’s youth.
+Josefina was excited to attend “this opportunity for parents and caregivers to learn what is available for their students.”

 “I believe it’s much more powerful if we all say, ‘How can we do this together?’
 If we all have a common goal, and we all work together, we can get a lot more done!”